Somethin' Else (song): Renditions

 French singer Johnny Hallyday recorded a version titled "Elle est terrible".
 A live version, recorded at the Olympia Hall in Paris, was first released in 1962 and spent one week at the top position on the singles sales chart in France (from December 15 to 21).
 In Wallonia (French Belgium), it spent 28 weeks on the chart, peaking at No. 4.

-It was a part of The Move's repertoire in the late sixties, featuring on the EP Something Else from The Move recorded in London's Marquee Club in 1968.

 The Sex Pistols recorded a version of "Something Else" for the album The Great Rock 'n' Roll Swindle (1979).
 The double A-sided single was credited to "Sex Pistols: vocals Sid Vicious"[sic] and was released three weeks after Vicious died.
 It peaked at No. 3 on the UK Singles Chart.
 The second side of the single was "Friggin' in the Riggin'", also credited to "Sex Pistols: vocals Steve Jones".

-Canadian band Teenage Head recorded a version of "Somethin' Else" for their 1980 album Frantic City.

-English hard rock band UFO covered the song for their 1982 album Mechanix.